Ask a Professor: The NP Practice Environment in Nevada

 “Nursing is always a team sport,” Dr. Pratt says.
 “When nurses advocate for full practice authority, it’s to ensure we can provide our patients with the care they need.”

-Full practice authority in Nevada means NPs can practice independently, which is crucial to widening healthcare access in rural areas.
+Full practice authority in Nevada means NPs can practice independently, crucial to widening healthcare access in rural areas.
 It’s also lowering costs: more primary care providers lead to fewer hospitalizations.
-And NPs are particularly adept at chronic disease management, with their holistic-centered approach to patient care improving patient outcomes.
+NPs are particularly adept at chronic disease management, and their holistic-centered approach to patient care improves patient outcomes.

 Advocacy Issues for NPs in Nevada